Linear Response of Zero-Resistance States: Effective conductivity

 \section{Effective conductivity}

-Given that the ZRS responds according to the linear scenario instead of moving the domain walls, we now consider its effective conductivity.
-Particularly interesting is the question whether the current flow is still dissipationless even if the system is in a linear-response state $\ve_0(\nvr)+\dve(\nvr)$ instead of a pure domain state $\ve_0(\nvr)$.
+Given that the domain state responds according to the linear scenario instead of moving the domain walls, we now consider its effective conductivity.
+Particularly interesting is the question whether the domain state is a ZRS if the system responds according to the linear scenario, i.e., the field pattern slightly deviates from a pure domain state $\ve_0(\nvr)$.

-For a given $\ts(\nvr)$ the effective conductivity can be defined as
+For a given $\ts(\nvr)$ the effective conductivity $\Sigma$ can be defined as

 for all possible $\dve(\nvr)$.
 From this definition it is in general difficult to calculate $\Sigma$ explicitly.
 However, thanks to a certain symmetry inherent in the electrodynamics of 2D systems, which has been found by Dykhne in 1971 \cite{Dykhne1971a, *Dykhne1971}, we can derive exact symmetry relations that restrict the space of possible tensors $\Sigma$.